Vedatya’s Chaupal International Conference | 2021

-Research/Papers focused on the below-mentioned tracks are invited for presentation at the conference by filling the form at the bottom and making the payment of Rs.
-1000.
+Research/Papers focused on the below-mentioned tracks are invited for presentation at the conference.

 Track 1 | Responsive Design for Service Industry Domains

 In effect achieve equilibrium between the aesthetics and functionality such that the ‘customer experience’ is of high quality at all times.
-The diverse range of services and products being offered is quite vast, this requires the design teams to build a strong understanding of the needs and expectations of all stakeholders starting from the patron or ownership to the operational leaders, the employees and off course the customers that they intend to attract to their facilities to serve and retain.
+The diverse range of services and products being offered is quite vast, this requires the design teams to build a strong understanding of the needs and expectations of all stakeholders starting from the patron or ownership to the operational leaders, the employees, and of course, the customers that they intend to attract to their facilities to serve and retain.